gradle/native-samples/README.md

 ```
 > cd repos/utilities-library
 > git checkout release
-> edit src/main/swift/Util.swift # follow the instructions in the source file to fix the bug
+> edit src/main/swift/Util.swift # follow the instructions to fix the bug in function join()
 > git commit -a -m 'fixed bug'
 ```

+There's no need to create a tag, as Gradle will take care of checking out the new branch tip.

 Now build and run the application: